elibroftw/blog.elijahlopez.ca/content/posts/software-engineering-handbook/chapter-1.md

 date: 2025-03-05T15:50:15-05:00
 draft: true
 aliases: ["/posts/software-engineering-handbook/chapter-1"]
+summary: "This post, 'Chapter 1 - The Computer Environment' of 'The Software Engineering Handbook,' introduces fundamental computer and operating system concepts for aspiring software engineers.
+It defines a computer in a pragmatic sense, lists the major desktop operating systems (Linux, Windows, macOS), and explains the role of the terminal, shell, and package managers for installing software.
+The post also covers environment variables, the PATH variable, and the importance of line endings and text encodings for cross-platform development."
 ---

 It's crucial to understand the basics of a computer and an operating system before you start to learn how to code.